phil-bradley/spring-todo/README.md

 For the web based UI, a generic error page is shown when one of these is thrown.
 In the case of the ReST API, the HTTP status will indicate the error that has occurred.

+## Building and execution
+The project can be built with a simple `mvn install` command.
+This results in a self contained executable jar that includes all dependencies.
+To run the application, use the command

+java -jar springtodo.jar

+This will start up an instance of embedded tomcat listing on port 8822.
+The port is set using the **server.port** property in the **application.properties** file.

+## Implementation Considerations
+A number of the integration tests for the ReST API have been disabled.
+This is due to difficulties mocking the custom UserDetailsService.
+There are placholder tests for validating that the appropriate HTTP response is generated (for example, 404 when accessing a non existant entry).